dbpedia/databus-maven-plugin/dbpedia/mappings/mappingbased-objects/mappingbased-objects.md

-# Mappingbased object properties
+# Object properties extracted with mappings
-Highest quality object properties from the Wikipedia Infoboxes.
+Highest quality object properties from the Wikipedia Infoboxes extracted by the mappings extraction.

 Derived from uncleaned mappingbased-objects by post-processing:
 * type consistency, i.e. type of object matches the range of property